 Posted on

 Carey Foster

-Ensign Olivia Rose in Star Trek: The Original Series.
-Carey can be seen in quite a few episodes throughout Season 1; most notably in the rec. room when Lazarus follows Lt.
-Masters out, in “The Alternative Factor”.
-In other episodes, she is seen in the corridors and even working on the bridge!
-Having already amassed quite a few credits before Trek, Ms. Foster had a role in The Lieutenant and got her role in Star Trek through her talent and her family’s friendship with Gene Roddenberry.
-She is also one of the few survivors of the original pilot episode, “The Cage”.
-Although her scenes were ultimately cut, Ms. Foster was one of the Orion women attending to Captain Pike and his companions.
-Her non-Trek work includes: Pajama Party, Hello Dolly, Winter A-Go-Go, and the Elvis Presley films: Kissin’ Cousins, Roustabout, and Harum Scarum.
-Carey even dated Elvis for about a month, in the ‘60s!
+She is also one of the few actors living today who were in the original pilot episode “The Cage”.
+Although her scenes were ultimately cut, Ms. Foster was one of the Orion slave women attending to Captain Pike and his companions.
+Her non-Trek work include Pajama Party, Hello Dolly, Winter A-Go-Go, and three Elvis Presley films: Kissin’ Cousins, Roustabout, and Harum Scarum.
+Carey dated Elvis for about a month, in the 1960s!

+Posted on